 Gueuze-A special brew out of Belgium, a gueuze is a blend of an old and young lambic beer.
 The old is usually dry and sour and the younger is sweet, the combination of the two create a second fermentation.
 It is considered a very complex beer, known as the Champagne of Brussels this distinct brew is not recommended for the rookie craft beer drinker.

 Hefeweizen-Time for a lesson in German.
 "Hefe" actually means yeast and "weizen" means wheat.
 Hefeweizen is a wheat beer.
 Often unfiltered, these brews are actually good for you, that cloudiness comes from the yeast and wheat proteins that are still present, yes I said proteins and yes, they are low in carbs.
-Sounds like a perfect replacement for those awful protein shakes to me, lol!
+Sounds like a perfect replacement for a protein shake to me!

 Hops-The true essence of beer.
 One of the four main ingredients for beer, hops are actually flowers from the Humulus Lupulus (that's kind of fun to say) vine.
 Much like grapes hops come in different varieties which produce different results.
 Hops can provide aroma, bitterness and also act as a preservative.